-The Mazamas have a rich history of honoring exemplary service and accomplishments through awards.
+The Mazamas has a rich history of honoring exemplary service and accomplishments through awards.
 This tradition dates back to the very beginning of the Mazamas back in 1894.

 Service Awards